WISE (AM)

-WISE (1310 AM) is a radio station broadcasting a sports format.
-Licensed to Asheville, North Carolina, United States, it serves the Asheville area.
+WISE (1310 AM) is a radio station broadcasting a sports format in Asheville, North Carolina, United States.
 The station is owned by Saga Communications, and operates as part of its Asheville Radio Group.

 The station is an affiliate of the Atlanta Braves radio network, the largest radio affiliate network in Major League Baseball.

 History

 For many years, WISE was a Top 40 radio station.
 In the 1980s, the station switched to adult standards, with most of the music coming from Stardust, an ABC Radio satellite format.